Iration: Kai's departure and Hotting Up (2013–2015)

 On April 5, 2013, Iration announced that vocalist Kai Rediske had quit the band.
-While Iration's official announcement of this via their own website stated Kai left to "pursue other interests."
-People that have knowledge of the group dynamic have stated that Kai's marriage, and unwillingness to be a part of extensive future touring as a result played a factor.
+While Iration's official announcement of this via their own website stated Kai left to "pursue other interests," people with knowledge of the group dynamic have stated that Kai's marriage and unwillingness to be a part of extensive future touring played a factor.

-The band's fourth album, Hotting Up was released in August 2015, just as the first three albums had, topped the Billboard Reggae Albums chart.
+The band's fourth album, Hotting Up, was released in August 2015 and, just as the first three albums had, topped the Billboard Reggae Albums chart.

 Double Up acoustic album (2016)

 On December 2, 2016, Iration released Double Up, an acoustic album.
 It featured songs from the band's entire catalog of music.
 They "stripped them back and gave them an alternate life.
 We thought about a wave doubling up and the fact that it's another version of the same entity."
-The album reached #2 on the Billboard Reggae Albums chart.
+The album reached No. 2 on the Billboard Reggae Albums chart.